 The ECHA community rolling action plan (CoRAP) process prioritizes the evaluation of substances in the EU/EEA over a three-year period.
 The aim of the evaluation is to investigate the risk posed by a chemical to human health or the environment.
 Priority is given to substances suspected of being of highest risk.
 ECHA updates CoRAP annually in March, adding new chemicals and revising timings for chemicals already listed on the plan.

-Substances prioritization follows as risk-based approach based on both potential hazard and exposure.
-Hazard information incudes potential persistency, bioaccumulation and toxicity (PBT), endocrine disruption, or carcinogenicity, mutagenicity and toxicity to reproduction (CMR).
+Substance prioritization follows a risk-based approach to both potential hazard and exposure.
+Hazard information includes potential persistency, bioaccumulation and toxicity (PBT), endocrine disruption, or carcinogenicity, mutagenicity and toxicity to reproduction (CMR).
 Exposure potential is based on a chemical’s use and total registered volumes.

 Responding to ECHA information requests